Registration of

 Capital Gains Tax

-Capital gains from the sale of securities and negotiable securities are taxed at 10%.
-To pay it, the purchaser must withhold 5% of the sale price.
+Capital gains from selling securities and negotiable securities are taxed at 10%.
+The purchaser must withhold 5% of the sale price to pay it.

-Capital gains in real estate are taxed at the normal corporate tax rate for real estate companies.
+Capital gains in real estate are taxed at the standard corporate tax rate for real estate companies.
 Otherwise, a reduced rate of 10% applies.
-However, the buyer must deduct 3% of the sale price or the appraised value of the property (whichever is higher) and pay that amount as a tax advance.
+However, the buyer must deduct 3% of the sale price or the property's appraised value (whichever is higher) and pay that amount as a tax advance.

 Contact IT-OFFSHORE advisors to learn more about taxes in Panama in 2023.